 In what’s usually a dry season, Kentucky is keeping true to the 2018 weather theme of rain, rain and more rain.
-Hot, humid weather has very few redeeming qualities in my book; however, it is good for breeding mushrooms.
+Hot, humid weather has very few redeeming qualities in my book.
+However, it is good for breeding mushrooms.

 Disclaimer: This is not a story about how we made an amazing gourmet feast from our own secret stash of homestead-grown chanterelles.
 We didn’t find one chanterelle.
 (Well, I did find one teeny tiny mushroom that might have been a chanterelle.)

 Often, this is to our detriment, not allowing ourselves to simply be immersed in and enjoy the beauty that we can find all around.
 And goodness, if you get down and look—I mean really look—this place is amazing!
 What better way to delight in fanciful notions than to discover the mushrooms (toadstools, fairy perches, gnome umbrellas) tucked into every nook and cranny of the forest?

 The little one, hanging on daddy, seemed content to gaze around at the trees, a stick in one hand and a leaf in the other, getting on the ground occasionally to inspect a nut or dig through the dirt.

-Not every so-called “accomplishment” must be something we’re great at, or something that yields a return at the end of the day or season.
+Not every so-called “accomplishment” must be something we’re great at.
+Our every action doesn’t need to yield a return at the end of the day or season.
 As I continue to ponder this notion, I look forward to the adventure of finding more ways to add that little touch of whimsy to everyday life.